shahzadkhanz/Tips-to-create-python-package/README.md

 version = "0.1"

-description = "This is a Description"
+description = "This is a Package"

 long_description = "This is very very long description"